lola-tech/graphql-kimera/packages/graphql-kimera-docs/docs/api-recursivity-depth.md

 }
 ```

-When automocking the `me` query, Kimera will attempt to
+When automocking the `me` query, Kimera will attempt to:

 1. mock the `me` field on the `Query` type which will lead it to
 2. mock the `trip` field on the `User` type which will lead it to